Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

   </tr>
   <tr>
     <td>510 Not Extended</td>
-    <td>The request needed further extensions for the server to fulfil it.</td>
+    <td>The request needed further extensions for the server to fulfill it.</td>
   </tr>
   <tr>
     <td>511 Network Authentication Required</td>